uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 Notice that in the <b>Path</b> window Globus designates your home directory as a ```/~/``` symbol.
 Experiment with clicking on the file system navigation buttons to the right of folders as well as the up arrow in the Collection middle menu.
 You'll get an idea of where on the data transfer node and where on your PC you can upload and download files from.

 You don't have to transfer files one-by-one.
-By highlighting a folder and clicking the <b>Start</b> button you can move the folder and all its contents to the USC data transfer node.
-The two-column bi-directional layout of the file manager should suggest to you that to download files from the data transfer node you merely need to highlight them on the left and then click the <b>Start</b> button beneath it in the file transfer column.
+By highlighting a folder and clicking the <b>Start</b> button, you can move the folder and all its contents to the USC data transfer node.
+The two-column bi-directional layout of the file manager should suggest to you that to download files from the data transfer node, you merely need to highlight them on the left and then click the <b>Start</b> button in the file transfer column.

 ### Helpful tips